-But for most other areas, including confidence, phobias and anxiety, you’re going to need to have some gap (say three to four weeks) between those appointments so that you have plenty of “real world” experience that will prove to you that things are already feeling better.
+But for most other areas, including confidence, phobias, and anxiety, you’re going to need to have some gap (say three to four weeks) between those appointments so that you have plenty of “real world” experience that will prove to you that things are already feeling better.
 That gap is as much a part of the therapy process as the session itself.

-Of course, we’ll discuss this and your individual circumstances in the initial consultation so we find the right path for you.
+Of course, we’ll discuss this and your individual circumstances in the consultation so we find the right path for you.

 Come with an open mind, a belief this will work and a desire to change and you’ll be just fine.

 When you’re hung-over, you’re more likely to be irritable and find it hard to get comfy enough for hypnosis to do its awesome work most effectively.
 Take some responsibility as I’ll still send a bill if you give less than 48 notice of cancellation.

 Being tired is fine though because you’ll zone out much more readily and we can get on with making useful changes that bit faster.

 Just don’t be drunk or high.
 If you are, I’ll send you home but still bill you.
 Given the nature of hypnosis altering your state of consciousness, for everyone’s safety (yours and mine), I can’t allow for you to already be in an altered state.
-Show some sense!

 Yes, that’s fine in most cases, although you might want to consider carefully whether you want someone else listening to our confidential discussion and the work that we do.

-If you feel that the presence of another person would in any way impede either your ability or comfort in disclosing certain issues to me that would be of importance to understanding your needs, then I would advise you see me alone.
+If you feel that the presence of another person would in any way impede either your ability or comfort in disclosing certain issues to me that would be of importance to understanding your needs, then I would advise you to see me alone.

-There have many times when a person attending the initial consultation has brought someone in, and then turned up alone for treatment, and disclosed that the problem is something very different from the one we originally discussed due to embarrassment or fear, etc.
+There have been many times when a person attending the consultation has brought someone in, and then turned up alone for treatment, and disclosed that the problem is something very different from the one we originally discussed due to embarrassment or fear, etc.

 To save a lot of wasted time, use your best judgement as to whether you feel happier with a companion or not.

-Usually most adults attend alone.
+Usually, most adults attend alone.

 In that instance, I have a couch and pile of magazines and I suggest parents bring a book or phone (on silent) to entertain themselves during treatment sessions as I guarantee you will be quite bored after a few minutes.